 With a lack of space, and in the absence of an alternative, for several years we used the cooker with it placed on the floor.
 Apart from the back ache caused by tending to such a low-level fire, this position severely hampered airflow and required almost continual attention to keep the fire burning.
 Yet it is believed that such cookers usually rested on top of a brick oven or range.
 So, having constructed a plinth for this purpose, the effect on the fire’s draw was almost immediate.
 Improved airflow led to a significantly better burn and the need to continually monitor the fire was much reduced.

 Being a movable object suggests that this cooker may have been equally at home on a kitchen range or perhaps it could have been moved to and used in an outdoor triclinium (dining area).
-Indeed it is thought that the original example was found in the garden of a Pompeian house.
-As such it is tempting to speculate on how it might have been used.
+Indeed we are under the impression that one of the original examples was found in the garden of a Pompeian house.
+If so, it is tempting to speculate on how it might have been used.
 Perhaps it was used to showcase and cook certain dishes before they were served to watching diners.
-May be it was simply employed to warm drinks, or could it have been just an outdoor brazier - the Roman equivalent of a space heater.
+Maybe it was simply employed to warm drinks, or could it have been just an outdoor brazier - the Roman equivalent of a space heater.
 The balance of probability, however, allied to the experience of several years, provides very strong evidence for such objects being innovative and versatile cookers.
 Barbecue anyone?